xanwich/doubler/README.md

 ## doubler

 Quick python script to simply extend lengths of aiff files while preserving pitch.
 Wrote as an exercise when I was stuck on a transcription and wanted to slow down a song.
-As of now it only works with mono files.
 Can be used from terminal or loaded as a module.

+The files this creates sound pretty bad as a result of the simple algorithim.
+Better pattern matching could be used to create more convincing output.
+However, these results sound interesting at large numbers (scale > 25) and could be potentially useful in studying overtones.
+But since it outputs uncompressed audio files, this creates very large files.

 From terminal:

 ```
-usage: doubler.py [-h] [-o OUTPUT] [-s SCALE] input
+usage: doubler.py [-h] [-o OUTPUT] [-s SCALE] [-c CHANNEL] input

-Scale mono AIFF files
+Scale AIFF files

 positional arguments:
   input                 path to input AIFF file